ACCarnall/SpectRes/README.md

 ## Installation

-The code is essentially pretty simple and so is currently formatted as a single Python function.
+The code is currently formatted as a single Python function.
 If you want the function to be available to your other Python scripts, either copy the _spectres.py_ file into the directory containing the scripts, or you can add the directory you clone the repository into to your **PYTHONPATH** variable.

 ## Using The Code